zelhajou/42cursus-cpp-modules/module 00/README.md

 This module introduces the basics of C++ programming.
 You'll learn about the syntax, data types, and control structures in C++.
 You'll also get familiar with the standard library and how to use it in your programs.

+## Summary of Concepts

+- **Namespaces**: Organizing code into logical groups to prevent naming conflicts.
+- **Command-line arguments**: Handling input given when the program is executed.
+- **Basic I/O**: Using streams for input and output operations.
+- **String manipulation**: Modifying strings using functions like `toupper`.
+- **File Structure**: Organizing code into header and source files.
+- **Classes and objects**: Defining classes to encapsulate data and functions.
+- **Constructors and destructors**: Special functions for initializing and cleaning up objects.
+- **Member functions and variables**: Functions and variables inside a class.
+- **`this` pointer**: Special pointer that points to the object itself.
+- **Initialization list**: Efficient way to initialize member variables in constructors.
+- **`const` member functions**: Functions that do not modify the object's state.
+- **Visibility modes**: Control access levels of class members.
+- **Class vs. Struct**: Differences between classes and structs in C++.
+- **Accessors and Mutators**: Getters and setters for private member variables.
+- **Comparisons between objects**: Comparing objects using operators.
+- **Non-member attributes and functions**: Variables and functions not part of a class.
+- **Pointers to members**: Storing the address of a member variable or function.

 ## Exercise 00: Megaphone

 **Topic**: Command-line arguments, basic input/output, string manipulation